-Name of Director Nominee Background Information Deborah L. Whitmire Ms. Whitmire, 54, has served as a director of the Company since February 2020.
+Name of Director Nominee

+Deborah L. Whitmire

+Ms. Whitmire, 55, has served as a director of the Company since February 2020.
 Ms. Whitmire has been employed by the Company since 1996.
 She has served as the Company's Executive Vice President, Chief Financial Officer and Treasurer since January 2017, after serving as the Company's Vice President and Corporate Controller from January 2014 to December 2016.
 Prior to that time, she served in various finance and accounting positions with Miller Industries Towing Equipment Inc. from October 1996 to January 2014.

-Ms. Whitmire has provided valuable expertise and leadership as a seasoned member of the Company's executive team and the Board believes that she will be a significant asset to the Board, providing insights into the Company's operations and an in-depth understanding of the Company's financial condition, opportunities and challenges on a current and historical basis.
-The addition of Ms. Whitmire to the Board also reflects the Company's focus on diversity and its commitment to advancing the Company's strategy.
+Ms. Whitmire has provided valuable expertise and leadership as a seasoned member of the Company's executive team and is a significant asset to the Board, providing insights into the Company's operations and an in-depth understanding of the Company's financial condition, opportunities and challenges on a current and historical basis.